Roger C. Altman

 Founder and Senior Chairman

-Roger Altman is Founder and Executive Chairman of Evercore, which, in many years, has been the most active independent investment bank in the United States.
+Roger Altman is Founder and Senior Chairman of Evercore, which, in many years, has been the most active independent investment bank in the United States.

 Mr. Altman began his investment banking career at Lehman Brothers and became a general partner of that firm in 1974.
 Beginning in 1977, he served as Assistant Secretary of the U.S. Treasury for four years.
 He then returned to Lehman Brothers, later becoming co-head of overall investment banking, a member of the firm’s Management Committee and its Board.
 He remained in those positions until the firm was sold.

 Mr. Altman is a Trustee of New York-Presbyterian Hospital, serving on its Finance Committee, and is a Trustee of MIT.
 He also serves as Chairman of New Visions for Public Schools.
 He is a member of The Council on Foreign Relations.
 Mr. Altman received an A.B. from Georgetown University and an M.B.A. from the University of Chicago.